oslabs-beta/LatchQL/PLAYGROUND/README.md

 # Getting Started

+1. Install LatchQL npm package.
-1. Clone the playground.
+2. Clone the playground.
-2. uhhhhh
+3. Install its dependencies
+   `npm install --force`
+4.

 # How to use LatchQL Playground